rgwch/novelist/README.md

 ## Getting started

 * Make sure you have NodeJS 14 or higher installed and active.
-* make sure you have gulp.js globally installed (`npm i -g gulp-cli`)
-* clone the repository, `cd` into the repository and apply `npm i` in the client subdirectory and in the server subdirectory.
+* clone the repository, `cd` into the repository and make `npm i`  in the server subdirectory and in the client subdirectory
 * Make any personal modifications to static/css/tailwind.css (or just keep it for now)
 * launch `npm run build:tailwind`
 * type `npm run dev` to launch the development server
 * Navigate your browser to http://localhost:3000
+* For production build: `build.sh` in the base directory.
+Target is at http://localhost:5000 then (configurable)

+## Configuration

 ## Concepts